-Accordingly, the amounts set out in the Resolutions represent the maximum amount that the Company may return to Shareholders under the relevant Capital Return.
+Accordingly, the amount set out in the Resolution represents the maximum amount that the Company may return to Shareholders under the Final Capital Return.
 The Company intends to return as much of the cash authorised to be returned under the Resolutions as possible, having regard to the above constraints.

-If the Company is unable, for any reason, to pay the maximum amount of the capital return approved by Shareholders, it may pay that sum as part of a subsequent Capital Return.
+If the Company is unable, for any reason, to pay the maximum amount approved by Shareholders, it may pay that sum as part of a subsequent Final Capital Return.

-The Board proposes to announce the actual amount to be returned to Shareholders under the Capital Returns no later than 5 business days prior to the relevant record date.
+The Board proposes to announce the actual amount to be returned to Shareholders under the Final Capital Return no later than 5 business days prior to the relevant record date.

-Shareholder approval for the Capital Returns is sought at this Meeting for administrative convenience and to avoid incurring additional costs of convening separate meetings to approve the Capital Returns separately.
+Shareholder approval for the maximum Final Capital Return is sought at this Meeting for administrative convenience and to avoid incurring additional costs of convening separate meetings to approve a further capital return.